dhruvi2394/Heart-Disease-Prediction/README.md

-# Heart Disease Prediction using Linear Regression
+# Heart Disease Prediction using Logistic Regression

-This project aims to predict the likelihood of heart disease in patients using a **Linear Regression** model.
+This project aims to predict the likelihood of heart disease in patients using a **Logistic Regression** model.
 It is a beginner-friendly project implemented in **Google Colab**, using a publicly available dataset from Kaggle.

 ## 📌 Project Overview

 - Built in **Google Colab** using Python
-- Applies **Linear Regression** to predict heart disease likelihood
+- Applies **Logistic Regression** to predict heart disease likelihood
 - Evaluates model performance using **Accuracy Score**, **Mean Squared Error (MSE)** and **R² Score**
 - Includes visualizations for correlation, feature relationships, and model predictions